TheFutureUniversity/frontend-assignment/README.md

     Checkbox will have a checkbox input and a label.
 The label should be passed from props.

   - __TodoRow.tsx__
     This will contain the `Checkbox` and `Button` component.
-Button should only be visible on hover.
+The button should only be visible on hover.

 - Develop the final application using React.js and combine the reusable components to achieve the desired UI.
 - Ensure that all code is properly structured and well documented.